-- In recent years, the University has invested more than $245 million in campus improvements, either completed or under way.
+- In recent years, the University has invested more than $260 million in campus improvements, either completed or underway.

 - The new Loyola Science Center was completed in two phases in 2011 and 2012.

-- Student, physician and nurse volunteers in the Leahy Clinic provide free health care services to Lackawanna County's uninsured residents 1,394 patient visits in 2014-15.
+- Student, physician and nurse volunteers in the Leahy Clinic provide free health care services to Lackawanna County's uninsured residents -- 1,039 patients in 2019.

 - Equity, Diversity and Inclusion

 - University News